-Troubleshooting · Cloudflare SSL docs
+Troubleshooting SSL for SaaS

-High-risk domain
+High-risk domains

 Occasionally, a domain will be flagged as “high risk” by Cloudflare’s CA partners.
-Typically this is done only for i) domains with an Alexa ranking of 1-1,000 and ii) domains that have been flagged for phishing or malware by Google’s Safe Browsing service.
+Typically this is done only for domains with an Alexa ranking of 1-1,000 and domains that have been flagged for phishing or malware by Google’s Safe Browsing service.

-If a domain is flagged by the CA, it will require a support ticket before issuance can proceed.
+If a domain is flagged by the CA, you need to contact Support before validation can finish.
 The API call will return indicating the failure, along with a link to where the ticket can be filed.

 Certificate Authority Authorization (CAA) records